What are ketones?

 Ketones are primarily known as a substrate for the brain during prolonged periods of starvation.

-Carbohydrate supply during exercise is limited
+The supply of carbohydrates during exercise is limited

 Are ketones the solution?